Tuesday Tips: Kellogg MBA Essay Tips 2021-2022

-Essay 1: Kellogg’s purpose is to educate, equip, and inspire brave leaders who create lasting value.
+Essay One: Kellogg’s purpose is to educate, equip and inspire brave leaders who create lasting value.
 Provide a recent example where you have demonstrated leadership and created value.
-What challenges did you face, and what did you learn?
+What challenges did you face and what did you learn?
 (450 words)

-As you structure the essay, spend some time to set up the background of the story.
+As you structure the essay, spend some time setting up the background of the story.
 Then use most of the space to describe precisely what you did, thought, felt, and how you behaved.
 Also, use details to entice the reader and set yourself apart.
-A few well-placed specifics will add color without adding length to the essay.
+A few well-placed specifics will add color without adding length to these Kellogg MBA essays.